 Dr. Ann Dorward, PhD

-Assistant Professor of BioMedical Sciences, Canada Research Chair (Tier II), and Cross Appointment with Genetics
+Associate Professor of BioMedical Sciences, Cross Appointment to Discipline of Genetics

 Division of BioMedical Sciences, Faculty of Medicine, Memorial University of Newfoundland

 GENETIC ANALYSIS APPLIED TO REPRODUCTIVE SYNDROMES AND CANCER